 When a subscriber answers a multi checkbox question, their answer will be stored as a list data type, regardless of how many options they select.

-Date blocks are the best way subscribers can input date values, which can then, in turn, be used for segmentation or to trigger date-based flows.
+Date fields are the best way subscribers can input date values, which can then, in turn, be used for segmentation or to trigger date-based flows.
 For example, you may want to collect subscribers' birthdays so that you can send them a coupon code via a flow on their birthday.
 If you are interested in collecting date information about a customer, use a date block to ensure the dates are formatted correctly.

 If you select an option from the Date Format menu that doesn’t include a year (e.g., MM DD), a default year will automatically be included in each subscriber’s profile.
-Dates submitted through a date block are stored using the date data type.
+Dates submitted through a date field are stored using the date data type.

 Dropdowns are similar to radio buttons, in that subscribers can select one option from a preset list.
 This option also helps conserve space on your form.
 Consider using a dropdown instead of radio buttons when you have more than four options.
-Like radio buttons and multi checkboxes, your dropdown block requires a profile property, a set of labels, and a set of values.
+Like radio buttons and multi checkboxes, your dropdown field requires a profile property, a set of labels, and a set of values.